ZafeerA123/Personal2/_posts/2023-11-27-CSSE-oop-game-levels.md

   scores.forEach(score => leaderboardSection.appendChild(score));
 }

-function clearPlayersAndScores() {
+// Clear players and scores function (already present in the code) function clearPlayersAndScores() {
   // Clear player scores from local storage localStorage.removeItem('playerScores');

+  // Clear coin score from local storage localStorage.removeItem('coinScore');

   // Optionally, you might want to reset other relevant data if needed

   // Provide feedback to the user that data has been cleared